johnno1962/HotReloading/README.md

 To try out an example project that is already set-up, clone this fork of [SwiftUI-Kit](https://github.com/johnno1962/SwiftUI-Kit).

-To use on your project, simply add this repo as a Swift Package and add "Other Linker Flags":
--Xlinker -interposable -Xlinker -undefined -Xlinker dynamic_lookup.
-You no longer need to add a "Run Script" build phase unless you want to inject on a device, in which case see the notes below on how to configure the InjectionIII app.
+To use on your project, add this repo as a Swift Package and add "Other Linker Flags": -Xlinker -interposable.
+You no longer need to add a "Run Script" build phase.
+If want to inject on a device, see the notes below on how to configure the InjectionIII app.

 ***Remember not to release your app with this package configured.***

-You should see a message that the app has connected and which directories it is watching for source file changes.
-You can change these by using comma separated list in the environment variable `INJECTION_DIRECTORIES`.
-You can choose to connect to the InjectionIII.app when using the simulator, by adding the environment variable `INJECTION_DAEMON` to your scheme to have your app connect.
+You should see a message that the app is watching for source file changes in your home directory.
+You can change this scope by adding comma separated list in the environment variable `INJECTION_DIRECTORIES`.
+Should you want to connect to the InjectionIII.app when using the simulator, add the environment variable `INJECTION_DAEMON` to your scheme.

 Consult the README of the [InjectionIII](https://github.com/johnno1962/InjectionIII) project for more information in particular how to use it to inject `SwiftUI` using the